antonmaliksi/FinTechModule11Challenge/README.md

 ### Create a Time Series Model with Prophet
 According to [Facebook Prophet](https://facebook.github.io/prophet/), Prophet is "a forecasting procedure that provides completely automated forecasts".
 We will be using Prophet to create time-series models that analyzes and forecasts patterns across a broad spectrum of data types.

-To use Prophet properly, we must convert our column names to that which the API will identify:
+To use Prophet properly, we must:
+1. Convert our DataFrame:
     ```python
     mercado_prophet_df = df_mercado_trends.reset_index()